JosefNemec/Playnite/doc/tutorials/themes/distributionAndUpdates.md

 Uploading themes
 ---------------------

+The best place to share themes is via [Playnite add-on database](https://github.com/JosefNemec/PlayniteAddonDatabase), submitting a theme there will make it available in Playnite's built-in add-on browser and will also enable easy theme installation and updates.

-The best place to share themes is official Playnite forum, specifically [extension database](https://playnite.link/forum/forum-3.html) sub-forum.
+It's also recommended to submit theme entry to official Playnite forum, specifically [add-on database](https://playnite.link/forum/forum-3.html) sub-forum.

 Updating themes
 ---------------------